SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models

 \textbf{\circled{1} Direct Addition of Safe Embedding}.
 A straightforward approach is to directly add a prototypical safe embedding to the unsafe prompt embedding.
 However, this naive addition results in limited forgetting effectiveness, poor image quality, and significant loss of benign content.
 This indicates that direct addition does not reliably cross the safe boundary or maintain generation quality.

 \textbf{\circled{2} Pairwise-Derived Safe Embedding}.
-This method leverages pairwise-derived safe embeddings computed from matched safe and unsafe prompts.
+This method leverages safe embeddings derived from matched safe--unsafe prompts.
 It yields clear improvements over naive addition with enhanced preservation and image quality.
 However, it remains suboptimal and cannot consistently ensure robust forgetting across diverse prompts.

 \textbf{\circled{3} Pairwise-Derived Redirection with Fixed Scaling}.
 This strategy applies a fixed scaling factor to the pairwise-derived embedding, which can further increase forgetting effectiveness.
 However, such gains are frequently offset by declines in image quality and preservation, particularly as the scaling factor grows.
-Moreover, the optimal scaling factor varies substantially by prompt, revealing that a universal setting is insufficient and that global scaling leads to unfavorable trade-offs.
+Moreover, the optimal scale varies highly across prompts, revealing that a universal setting is insufficient and that global scaling leads to unfavorable trade-offs.

 \textbf{\circled{4} Token-wise Masked Redirection}.
-In contrast to global strategies, this targeted approach selectively modifies only the most sensitive tokens, as identified by semantic distance between safe and unsafe prompt pairs.
-It achieves a more balanced trade-off among forgetting, preservation, and image quality.
-Results demonstrate that adaptive intervention at the token level enables effective forgetting of unsafe concepts, while largely preserving benign content and maintaining high visual fidelity.
+Unlike global strategies, this targeted approach selectively modifies only the most sensitive tokens, as identified by the semantic distance between safe and unsafe prompt pairs.
+By localizing the intervention to semantically relevant tokens, it yields a more favorable trade-off among forgetting effectiveness, preservation, and image quality.
+Empirically, token-level masking improves preservation and visual fidelity relative to global redirection, while its combination with adaptive scaling further restores strong forgetting performance as further supported by the ablation results in Appendix~\ref{app_subsec:ablation} and Table~\ref{tab:ablation}.

 In summary, effective redirection requires an adaptive approach; fixed safe embeddings or constant scaling factors $\alpha$ are insufficient.
 Furthermore, to preserve benign content, redirection must be localized, ideally at the token level, since global editing introduces undesirable side effects.